alexkolo/rag_nutrition_facts_blog/README.md

 #### Test results

-With the ground truth table, different types of retrievers were evaluated suing the the hit rate and Mean Reciprocal Rank (mrr) as metrics.
+With the ground truth table, different types of retrievers were evaluated using the Hit Rate and Mean Reciprocal Rank (mrr) as metrics.
 Below are the result sorted by Hit Rate.

 ```test